UPDATED 11/21/2020 More resources added

 Ultimate Guide to Wilderness Living by John and Geri McPherson

 This is Instructables.
 It’s got quite a lot of information on how to DIY just about anything.
+I recommend their classes in particular, now that you don’t have to enroll anymore.
+Just click through the lessons and you’re good to go.

 CLIMATE & ENVIRONMENT